ibm-cloud-docs/monitoring/dashboards.md

     7. Set the panel background color based on metric thresholds.
 Click **Override Color Coding**, then, **Enable**.
 Set values for the different thresholds.

     8. Click **Save**.

-4. Display dashboard specific events.

-Sysdig Monitor allows users to configure dashboards to display infrastructure events relevant to a dashboard's panels within the panels themselves.
-This allows users an even more in-depth view of the status of their environment.
-To configure how events are displayed: